ElMassimo/js_from_routes/README.md

 ### Installation 💿

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the `development` group:

 ```ruby
 gem 'js_from_routes'